 B2.
 Is there a realistic opportunity for the opposition to increase its support or gain power through elections?
 4 / 4

-Power regularly alternates in Costa Rica, and opposition parties compete fiercely in presidential and legislative elections.
-Most recently, Luis Guillermo Solís won the 2014 presidential election as the candidate of PAC, an opposition party at the time.
-Parties along a wide spectrum of the political order are freely competing in the upcoming 2018 elections.
-At the end of 2017, there were many undecided voters, as the incumbent government is unpopular due to corruption scandals.
+Power regularly alternates in Costa Rica and opposition parties compete fiercely in presidential and legislative elections.
+Luis Guillermo Solís won the 2014 presidential election as the candidate of PAC, an opposition party at the time.
+Parties along a wide spectrum of the political order freely competed in the 2018 elections, and the PRN made major gains, winning 14 seats in the legislature after capturing just 1 seat in the 2014 contest.

 B3.
 Are the people’s political choices free from domination by the military, foreign powers, religious hierarchies, economic oligarchies, or any other powerful group that is not democratically accountable?
 4 / 4

-Citizens’ political choices are free from domination by unelected elites and foreign powers, though the Roman Catholic Church can be influential on some issues.
+Citizens’ political choices are free from domination by unelected elites and foreign powers.

 B4.
 Do various segments of the population (including ethnic, religious, gender, LGBT, and other relevant groups) have full political rights and electoral opportunities?
 3 / 4